nvbn/nvbn.github.io/_posts/2014-11-05-protocols-for-testing.md

 ```

 The first assertion works, but in the second assertion I have previously redefined `http/get`
-and it's incorrect and assertion fails &mdash; `with-redefs` permanently changes var
+and it's incorrect and the assertion fails &mdash; `with-redefs` permanently changes var
-when applied in go-block.
+when applied in the go-block.

-So I developed little macro which works like `with-redefs` and can be used inside of go-block
+So I've developed a little macro which works like `with-redefs` and can be used inside of go-block
 and with code without core.async:

 ```clojure